-The law protects you against discrimination at work by reason of any one of these protected characteristics in relation to your employment terms and conditions, pay and benefits, promotion and transfer opportunities, training and recruitment, as well as dismissal and redundancy.
+The law protects them against discrimination at work by reason of any one of these protected characteristics in relation to their employment terms and conditions, pay and benefits, promotion and transfer opportunities, training and recruitment, as well as dismissal and redundancy.

 In everyday language “victimisation” is often used interchangeably with words like harassment or bullying, but in the context of the 2010 Act it is statutorily defined as its own specific category of prohibited conduct.

-Unlike harassment that, broadly speaking, refers to unlawful conduct related to a protected characteristic, victimisation specifically refers to being treated unfairly because you have complained about discrimination or harassment, or have supported someone else in making this type of complaint.
+Unlike harassment that, broadly speaking, refers to unlawful conduct related to a protected characteristic, victimisation specifically refers to being treated unfairly because someone has complained about discrimination or harassment, or have supported someone else in making this type of complaint.

 By way of further comparison, harassment is defined under section 26 of the 2010 Act as follows:

 “A person (A) harasses another (B) if A engages in unwanted conduct related to a relevant protected characteristic, [or of a sexual nature], and the conduct has the purpose or effect of violating B’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for B.”

 In contrast, victimisation is defined by section 27 of the 2010 Act as follows: